Benefits

 Can you travel in Norway?

-You can travel anywhere you want in Norway while receiving unemployment benefit, as long as you are a genuine job seeker and stay available to NAV.
+You can travel anywhere you want in Norway while receiving unemployment benefit, as long as you are a genuine job seeker and stay available to Nav.

-Any days when you are not available to NAV or not a genuine job seeker, will be considered as holiday or absence.
+Any days when you are not available to Nav or not a genuine job seeker, will be considered as holiday or absence.
 You will not receive unemployment benefit for these days.

-When you are receiving unemployment benefit, you must be available to NAV.
-Being available to NAV means you must respond to messages and other inquiries we send you.
+When you are receiving unemployment benefit, you must be available to Nav.
+Being available to Nav means you must respond to messages and other inquiries we send you.

 What must you do if you are going on holiday or will be absent?